Facebook Ads Profit Calculator

 Enter your ad spend, revenue, and costs, get instant profit, ROAS, ROI, and margin.
-Free, no signup, supports INR and USD.
+Free, no signup, supports global currencies.

 | Metric | Scenario A | Scenario B | Winner |